wisewave1/RPA/Readme.txt

-This will be done by the end of August
+Hi I will finalize the first RPA program by the end of Augutst.

+I'm editing the readme.txt file now!!